-A Toothache Combined with a Fever Is Not a Good Scenario
+A Toothache with a Fever Is Not a Good Combination

 It is not uncommon for people to experience a toothache.
 There are some minor toothaches that are not a big deal.
 It could be due to bad brushing and flossing technique or something else easy to correct.
 Toothaches can also be a sign of a bigger problem that does require attention.